Services

 Non-English Speaking Citizens

-The Communications Division is able to process both emergency and non-emergency calls for service with the assistance of AT&T Language Line Services.
+The Communications Division is able to process both emergency and non-emergency calls for service with the assistance of Voiance Language Services.
 This service provides over-the-phone interpretation 24 hours a day, seven days a week, 365 days a year.
-Translation services are available for over 150 languages.
+Translation services are available for over 200 languages.
 The telecommunicator will conference your call to the Language Line operator.
-Your language will be identified and, on average, you will be connected to an interpreter within 25 seconds.
+Your language will be identified and, on average, you will be connected to an interpreter within seconds.
 Do not hang up until the interpreter advises you to do so.

 Tenemos intérpretes a su disposición